quantumgardener/qg.blog/content/notes/Quartz 4.md

 ## Removal of growth status for pages

 > [!warning]
 > As of [[2024-05-25]], I have disabled the display of maturity levels on posts and will no longer be applying a `growth` property to source notes within [[Obsidian]] .
 I don't find them useful myself, so I suspect any reader - who is a further degree away from the content than I am - will not find them useful either.
-See [[The Value of Growth Maturity in a Digital Garden is Marginal]].
+See [[The value of growth maturity in a digital garden is marginal]].
 >
 >> [!note] My original Mastodon post outlining my thoughts
 >>